AshleyMcGee/atx_crime_analysis/README.md

 * While population and median home cost in Austin increased between 2011 and 2016 the crime rate decreased across most of the Austin zip codes.
 * Population is not a good indicator of crime because many crimes are committed in commercial areas where not as many people live.
 * More investigation needed to determine what might affect the crime rate.

+## Disclaimer
+This is not real safety & security advice, it is only based on the data and the results analyzed from the Austin crime data sample from 2011 - 2016.